dasl-/floating-point-numbers/readme.md

 ![floating point representation](img/float-formula.gif)

-The first term in the formula gives its sign via the *sign bit*.
+The first term in the formula gives the sign of the float via the *sign bit*.

 The second term in the formula is a binary fraction.

 The exponent *exp* is biased by subtracting 127.
 This allows our biased exponent to take both positive and negative values.

-Here are some examples of converting from the the single precision floating point format to a decimal number:
+Here are some examples of converting from the single precision floating point format to a decimal number:
 #### Ex1
 ![](img/ex1.gif)